-Writing a graduate school admissions essay (usually the SOP Letter or personal statement for graduate school) in English can be a frustrating and difficult task, especially for many whose first language is not English.
-ESL writing is difficult enough as it is, but when writing school admissions essays, it takes more than just correct English grammar and punctuation.
+Writing a graduate school admissions essay (usually the grad school Statement of Purpose or personal statement) in English can be a frustrating and difficult task, especially for many whose first language is not English.
+ESL writing is difficult enough as it is, but when writing school admissions essays, it takes more than just maintaining correct English grammar and punctuation.

 The Statement of Purpose is one of the most important documents for applying to graduate school.
-But writing a successful SOP can be especially challenging for ESL students, since many are unfamiliar with the style and conventions of English essay writing.
-Many ESL applicants not only have limited English skills but also experience difficulties in structuring and organizing content when writing and editing an SOP.
+But writing a successful SOP can be especially challenging for ESL students since many are unfamiliar with the style and conventions of English essay writing.
+Many ESL applicants not only have limited English skills but also experience difficulties in structuring and organizing content when writing and statement of purpose editing.

 In this article, we will show you some common mistakes ESL students should avoid.
 We will also provide you some examples and present some better ways to write an SOP.

 First impressions are the most important.
 Since your school’s admissions committee might be reviewing hundreds and thousands of application documents, getting their attention at the beginning of your SOP Letter will make them more interested in reading through the entire essay and understanding more about you.
 Therefore, you need to begin with a compelling introduction.

 A lot of non-native English speakers confuse the graduate SOP letter for a more personal essay or autobiography.
 But the SOP should not list all of your experiences chronologically without considering how relevant they are.
 Instead, your SOP letter should be structured like a “persuasive essay” that convinces the admissions committee to accept you into their program.